 The benefits of cloud computing services include the ability to scale elastically.
-In cloud speak, that means delivering the right amount of IT resources—for example, more or less computing power, storage, bandwidth—right when its needed and from the right geographic location.
+In cloud speak, that means delivering the right amount of IT resources—for example, more or less computing power, storage, bandwidth—right when it is needed and from the right geographic location.

 The biggest cloud computing services run on a worldwide network of secure datacenters, which are regularly upgraded to the latest generation of fast and efficient computing hardware.
 This offers several benefits over a single corporate datacenter, including reduced network latency for applications and greater economies of scale.

-Most cloud computing services fall into three broad categories: infrastructure as a service (IaaS), platform as a service (PaaS) and software as a service (Saas).
-These are sometimes called the cloud computing stack, because they build on top of one another.
+Most cloud computing services fall into four broad categories: infrastructure as a service (IaaS), platform as a service (PaaS), serverless and software as a service (SaaS).
+These are sometimes called the cloud computing stack because they build on top of one another.
 Knowing what they are and how they are different makes it easier to accomplish your business goals.